Trump campaigns for GOP Senate candidate Bernie Moreno in Ohio

 Saturday's rally was hosted by Buckeye Values PAC, a group backing Moreno’s candidacy.
 But Trump used the stage to deliver a profanity-filled version of his usual rally speech that again painted an apocalyptic picture of the country if Biden wins a second term.

-“If I don’t get elected, it’s going to be a bloodbath ...
-It’s going to be a bloodbath for the country,” he warned while talking about the impact of offshoring on the country’s auto industry and his plans to increase tariffs on foreign-made cars.
+“If I don’t get elected, it’s going to be a bloodbath for the whole — that’s going to be the least of it.
+It’s going to be a bloodbath for the country," he warned, while talking about the impact of offshoring on the country’s auto industry and his plans to increase tariffs on foreign-made cars.

-Later, Trump claimed that, “If this election isn’t won, I’m not sure that you’ll ever have another election in this country."
+Biden campaign spokesperson James Singer accused Trump of doubling “down on his threats of political violence.”

+“He wants another January 6, but the American people are going to give him another electoral defeat this November because they continue to reject his extremism, his affection for violence, and his thirst for revenge," Singer charged in a statement.

 Trump repeatedly noted his difficulty reading from his teleprompters, which could be seen visibly whipping in 35-mile-per-hour wind gusts.